-Melissa Riso Exposes Major Cleavage In Puffy Sleeve Crop Top: ‘Dating Secrets’
+Melissa Riso Exposes Major Cleavage In Puffy Sleeve Crop Top: 'Dating Secrets'

 "My gosh.
 God has blessed you with a great amount of beauty.
 You are absolutely the most perfect woman on IG," a fourth Instagrammer declared, adding flames and lips.

 Melissa often shares sexy photos of herself modeling skimpy outfits, lingerie, and bikinis, which her followers always enjoy.
-The Inquisitr previously reported that she showed off her ample breasts in a black tank and a tiny black and white pleated skirt.
+The Inquisitr previously reported that she showed off her ample curves in a black tank and a tiny black and white pleated skirt.